Marvin510/SelfStudyProject/README.md

 In this case, I developed a framework to assess images relating to human activity causing climate change.
 My assessment was based on how informative, captivating and simple the visualizations were.

 I found that picture one, scored the highest amont all five visualizations.
 It was a simple graph that compared many years but elegantly highlighted  the recent growth of Carbon Monixide.
-It captivated my attention and evoke certain ideas quickly.
+It captivated my attention and evoked certain ideas quickly.

 As stated above, less is more and visualizations that use less complex images, colors and objects tend to be more efficient at getting messages across.